mattermost/docs/source/help/apps/desktop-changelog.rst

 All Platforms
 ^^^^^^^^^^^^^

-- Added support for PIV Card Certificate Authentication.
+- Added support for Certificate Authentication, including PIV Card authentication.
 - Improved server tab organization and visuals with the ability to reorder server tabs via drag-and-drop, notification updates that make it easier to tell when new messages or mentions come in, and a new dark theme.
 - Added a spell checker for Italian language.
 - Added auto focus on Server Display Name input field.